Sage-Bionetworks/schematic/schematic_api/api/README.md

 source .venv/bin/activate
 python3 run_api.py
 ```
-You should be able to see the application running when visiting `http://localhost:3001/v1/ui/`
+If you define `APP_PORT` as `3001` in `docker-compose.yml`, you should be able to see the application running when visiting `http://localhost:3001/v1/ui/`

 To start a docker container that runs flask application with uWSGI:
 1) Comment out line 4 to line 19 in `docker-compose.yml`.